 Magic Erasers have been known to work like magic for moms and dads.
 This scrubber is water-activated so after you wet it, you’re ready to start cleaning.
 It works well on many surfaces including scuffs, crayons, and pencil marks on the walls, countertops, and much more.
 There are different versions available for different cleaning needs, but they should never be used on your skin or glossy surfaces.
 Look for the kitchen version of Magic Eraser scrubbers, which are great for cleaning built-up grease, baked-on stains, and tough grime.

 Microfiber cloths are made from synthetic materials, making the fibers much thinner than those on regular cloths.
 They can absorb dirt and oil but are soft enough to not scratch or damage surfaces in the home.
 They don’t shed so they are great for cleaning glass and mirrors.
 Microfiber cloths are also great for dusting because they are electrostatic and, with the right cleaner, they can be great for cleaning stainless steel surfaces.

 Sea sponges are a natural sponge that grows on the ocean’s floors.
 Because they are truly 100% natural, they are extremely earth-friendly and great for multiple purposes, including bathing, cosmetics, and cleaning of all kinds.
 For example, you can use them for washing dishes, bathing, and exfoliation.
 There are many different types of sea sponges—some harder, some softer—so make sure you find the right one for your cleaning job!

-For more house cleaning tips, visit The Cleaning Authority’s Blog—or find out how affordable having a professional housecleaner is by requesting a free estimate today!
+For more house cleaning tips, visit The Cleaning Authority’s Blog—or find out how affordable having professional housekeeping services are by requesting a free estimate today!